hxwxss/hxwxss.github.io/_pages/about.md

 If you are interested in my research or would like to cooperate with me, please don't hesitate to contact me via email or WeChat (Yuxuan_CHENG02).

-**Starting this September, I will pursue a Ph.D. in Computer and Information Engineering at The Chinese University of Hong Kong, Shenzhen and the Shenzhen Loop Area Institute, under the supervision of Prof. Xiaoguang Han.**
+**Starting this September, I will pursue a Ph.D. in Computer and Information Engineering at The Chinese University of Hong Kong, Shenzhen and the Shenzhen Loop Area Institute.**